 Just to make this room more fun and playful, she gave the kids’ room a striped wallpaper in grey and white colour combination.
 And to break the monotony of stripes, she gave them a wooden study table and bed with matching side tables.
 The built-in wardrobe is a swing door one which was customised for the kids, with drawers at the bottom and sleek handles that make it easy to operate.

-The bathroom in this room has also been designed by Vishnupriya.
+Vishnupriya has also designed the bathroom in this room.
 Although it looks clean and minimal, the bathroom deserves a closer eye.
-She has given Statuario look alike tiles behind the vanity area and marble feel tiles in the shower area to create interesting highlights.
+In addition, she has given Statuario look alike tiles behind the vanity area and marble feel tiles in the shower area to create interesting highlights.
 Again, marble and wood blend with each other to keep up with the theme.

 Casual Reading Room

 What do parents with kids do to make sure they do not miss their study-time?
 Well, they get them a designated reading room where their tutors can come and teach them their daily lessons peacefully.
-We absolutely heart the chic blue Chesterfield that adds such a nice pop of colour here.
-A nice floral painting for the wall and sheer drapes make this space every bit tranquil.
+In fact, we absolutely heart the chic blue Chesterfield that adds such a nice pop of colour here.
+Additionally, a nice floral painting for the wall and sheer drapes make this space every bit tranquil.

 “While I was not given an elaborate brief, I was very clear about the kind of look I wanted to give this home.
 The idea was to combine classic and modern designs to make it look unique.
 I added a lot of glam through gold tones and in contrast, used a lot of earthy shades to tone it down.
 I would say that it was an amazing journey with the Sehrawats and I enjoyed every bit of it.”

 If this beautiful and elegant home gave you design goals, then you should not miss A 3BHK Where Design Meets Decor Effortlessly.